reyessanchezo/evGrandPrix-Simulator/README.md

 # evGrandPrix-Simulator

-This repository will contain documentation and files supporting the R. B. Annis evGrandPrix Simulator project.
-This project aims to build a dynamometer to simulate the stress of racing a gokart around a track and develop a simulator that can determine the optimal racing line given various kart parameters.
+This repository contains documentation and files supporting the R. B. Annis evGrandPrix Simulator project.
+The team behind this project aims to design, develop, and prototype an platform that emulates the stresses of a gokart racing around a track.
+This is to be done using only the powertrain for the kart (motor, batteries, controllers, etc) to ensure that the components will endure the race.

 # Installation Instructions